 • One or more general locations will be listed based on your answers in the PAG.
-If a location is incorrect, please call us at 301-427-8401 for assistance.
+If a location is incorrect, please call the Permits Division at 301-427-8401 for assistance.

-Research Timeframe
+\Timeframe

-• Enter the desired start and end dates of the entire project in the following format: MM/DD/YYYY.
-The start date must not be prior to the date you submit the application and should be at least 4 months after the date you submit.
-The end date must be within five years of the start date because LOCs are valid for a maximum five year period.
+• Enter the proposed start and end dates of the entire photography/filming project in the following format: MM/DD/YYYY.

+- The start date must not be prior to the date you successfully submit the application and should be at least 4-6 months after the submission date. - The end date must be within five years of the start date because permits are valid for a maximum of five years.

-Sampling Season/Project Duration (up to 1,000 characters)
+\Sampling Season/Project Duration (up to 1,000 characters)

-• Describe the annual field season(s) including the months of the year and frequency of fieldwork (e.g., when and how many times per year/how frequently will you conduct the research activities?).
+• Describe your filming field season(s) including the months and frequency of your time in the field (i.e., when and how many times per year/how frequently will you be filming?).

-Abstract (up to 2,000 characters)
+\Abstract (up to 2,000 characters)

-- Purpose of the research - Target and non-target species (common and scientific names) - Take activities (e.g., boat based photo-ID) - Specific geographic locations - Requested duration of the LOC (the maximum is five years).
+- Federal regulations require the following information be published in the Federal Register Notice of Receipt that initiates a mandatory 30-day public comment period: - Purpose of the filming/photography - Target and non-target species (common and scientific names) - Take activities (e.g., boat and aerial-based filming) - Numbers of animals to be taken or imported/exported or number of animals from which specimens will be imported/exported, by species or taxa, annually - Specific geographic locations - Requested duration of the permit (the maximum is five years)